AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * SOAP input or output and complex data structures now support Dynamic Group Substitution.

-For complete list of features, key highlights, key features introduced in previous AEM 6.5 service packs, see [What's new in Adobe Experience Manager 6.5 Service Pack 4](new-features-latest-service-pack.md).
+For a complete list of features and key highlights introduced in the latest service packs, see [What's new in Adobe Experience Manager 6.5 service packs](new-features-latest-service-pack.md).

 ### Sites {#sites-fixes}

-* When a URL of an AEM Sites pages contains a colon ( : ) or percentage symbol (%), the underlying browser stop responding and CPU cycles show a spike (NPR-32369, NPR-31918).
+* When a URL of an Adobe Experience Manager Sites pages contains a colon (`:`) or percentage symbol (`%`), the browser stops responding and CPU usage spikes (NPR-32369, NPR-31918).

-* When an AEM Sites page is opened for editing and a component is copied, the paste action remains unavailable for some placeholders (NPR-32317).
+* When an Experience Manager Sites page is opened for editing and a component is copied, the paste action remains unavailable for some placeholders (NPR-32317).

 * When the Manage Publication wizard is opened, an Experience Fragment linked to a Core Component is not displayed in the lists of published references (NPR-32233).